Bob0123456/FuzzyClassificator/README.md

 When you run Learning mode in CLI, for example:

-    python FuzzyClassificator.py --debug-level=info -u 1 --learn config=3,3,2,2 epochs=100 rate=0.5 momentum=0.5 epsilon=0.05 stop=1
+    FuzzyClassificator --debug-level=info -u 1 --learn config=3,3,2,2 epochs=100 rate=0.5 momentum=0.5 epsilon=0.05 stop=1

-Also you can run the same Learning mode command using API:
+also you can run the same Learning mode command using API:

     import FuzzyClassificator as FC
     import FCLogger